Dr. Julia Elad-Strenger

-Dr. Elad-Strenger is a political psychologist, studying political ideologies and broad ideological shifts in public opinion, with a particular emphasis on ideological extremism and polarization.
-Her work also focuses on the psychology of intergroup conflict (particularly the Israeli-Palestinian conflict and conflicts between political camps), and on the psychological mechanisms underlying public support for right-wing populism.
-Her studies use a wide range of quantitative methodologies, including experiments and large-N surveys, and focus primarily on the Israeli and Western-European contexts.
-Her research has appeared in leading journals such as Journal of Conflict Resolution, Political Psychology, and Journal of Peace Research.
+Her research focuses on political psychology, particularly on the psychology of public opinion, attitudes and attitude change, in two central domains: (1) political ideology, polarization and radicalization; (2) the psychology of intergroup conflicts on the inter- and intra-national levels.
+Her studies are based on quantitative methodologies, including experiments and large-N surveys, and focus primarily on the Israeli and Western-European contexts.
+Her research has appeared in leading journals such as European Journal of Political Research, Journal of Conflict Resolution, Political Psychology, Personality and Social Psychology Bulletin and Journal of Peace Research.

 Supervision of Master and PhD theses is offered on the following topics: